thoughtbot/apprenticeship/markdown/onboarding-packet.md

 This project should be an anchor to your learning, allowing you to raise new questions and a place to apply new skills/techniques.
-To get the most out of it, you should put the code in Github and give your mentors and apprentice cohort access to the project.
+To get the most out of it, you should put the code in GitHub and give your mentors and apprentice cohort access to the project.
 You should also deploy it to Heroku.

 There is no expectation for other apprentices to contribute to your project, but